sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

 ## Intro
 In this exercise, you will be importing an already created skeleton app to your SAP Build Apps lobby.
 We've provided the skeleton app so you do not have to create all the UI elements for all the pages.

 For this page, the product list page, you will design the entire UI, including styles and layout.
-For this and all pages, you will create the data connections, variables, logic, and navigation.
+For all pages, you will create the data connections, variables, logic, and navigation.

 For this product list page, we will connect to the ES5 service to get names, descriptions and images of products.
 At the end of this exercise, your homepage (product list page) will look something like this.